microsoft/appcenter-sdk-apple/README.md

 Below are the steps on how to integrate the compiled libraries in your Xcode project to setup the Sonoma SDK for your iOS app.

-1. Download all the [Sonoma iOS SDK](https://github.com/Microsoft/Sonoma-SDK-iOS/releases) frameworks provided as a zip file from the Releases page from our GitHub repo.
+1. Download all the [Sonoma iOS SDK](https://github.com/Microsoft/Sonoma-SDK-iOS/releases) frameworks provided as a zip file from the Releases page in our GitHub repo.

 2. Unzip the file and you will see different frameworks for each Sonoma service.
 There is a framework called `SonomaCore`, which is required in the project as it contains the logic for persistence, forwarding etc.

 3. Create a folder in your projects directory in Finder and drag it to Xcode:
    * Let's create a folder called Vendor (if it doesn't exist) inside your project directory to include all the 3rd-party libraries.
    * Once created, drag this Vendor folder into Xcode.
 A dialog will appear.
-Select Create groups and set the checkmark for "Add to targets" for your target.
+Select "Create groups" and set the checkmark for "Add to targets" for your target.
 Then click Finish.

 4. Add the SDK frameworks to the project in Xcode:
     * Make sure the Project Navigator is visible (⌘+1).